isomerpages/ncss-ssi/_training/Children, Youth and Family Training Courses.md

 For the full list of Children, Youth and Family courses offered by SSI, follow this [link](https://iltms.ssi.gov.sg/registration#/Course){:target="_blank"}

-## Featured Adult Educators for Children, Youth and Family Training Courses
+## Featured Adult Educators under Children, Youth and Family Training Courses

 **Ms Alison Lim**
 Alison started her career as a social worker but is now an accomplished human resource development practitioner and academic with over 30 years of global experience in the field of adult education and development.
 She is acclaimed for her use of experiential and hands-on methodologies in her programmes, which results in learning and change.